neccam/PaFiFA/README.md

   * *[Input_List/sub_valid.input]*: **<PATH_TO_EXTRACTED_FRAMES>**
   * *[sub_valid.prototxt]*: **<PATH_TO_MODEL_SELECTION>**
   * *[I_sub_valid_extract_probs.py]*: **<PATH_TO_MODEL_FILES[TRAINING/MODELS]>** and **<PATH_TO_MODEL_SELECTION>**
-* Run *[I_sub_valid_extract_probs]* python script.
+* Run *[I_sub_valid_extract_probs.py]* python script.
 This script will extract probabilites from the validation subset for each model.
 This step will take some time (20 minutes per model x 40 models).
-* Run *[II_sub_valid_parse_probs]* matlab script.
+* Run *[II_sub_valid_parse_probs.m]* matlab script.
 This script will parse the extracted probabilities to a Label structure, which will be used in following steps.
 * Run *[III_sub_valid_evaluate.m]* matlab script.
 This script will create prediction files which will be used to measure jaccard index score.
 * Run *[IV_sub_valid_measure_jaccard_score.py]* python script.
 This script will provide you the best performing parameters (Best Model [Iteration] and Threshold Value).
 You will use these parameters to chose your final model.